 Several rash identifier tools exist online, but ScanSkinAI is built around three principles competitors often miss:

-The free rash identifier is a starting point — for anything persistent or concerning, our optional online dermatologist review service connects you with a qualified specialist within 8, 24, or 48 hours.
+The free rash identifier is a starting point — for anything persistent or concerning, our optional online dermatologist review returns a written opinion from a qualified clinician.
+Content last medically reviewed by Dr. Anand S. Urhekar, MD (June 2026).

 A single scan tells you about one spot, on one day.
 But skin changes are about patterns over time — a new mole appearing, a slow shift in shape, size or colour, or a patch that simply isn't healing.
 Monitoring the same spots side-by-side, week after week, surfaces the subtle changes a one-off check will always miss — and gives you a clear record to show a clinician if something needs a closer look.